 Abstract

-Predatory journals are destructing current research cultures, globally.
-Predatory publishers and their journals seek manuscripts through aggressive electronic solicitation, execute bogus peer-review, and are undermining the scholarly record.
-Research published in these journals is often undiscoverable as they are not indexed in legitimate databases, and thus it is wasted. this article aims to alert researchers at various levels of their career, of the uprising global issue of predatory journals, and offer helpful advice and resources for identifying and avoiding them.
+The escalation in open-access publishing has fueled the rise of questionable businesses, namely, ‘predatory’ journals.
+Predatory journals and their publishers seek manuscripts through aggressive electronic solicitation andexecute flawed peer-review practices, consequently undermining the scholarly record and undermining current research cultures, globally.
+As these journals are not indexed in any legitimate databases, the research they publish is often undiscoverable and fails to be disseminated to a worldwide readership..
+Acknowledging this threat to the credibility of science, This article aims to alert researchers at various levels of their career, of the uprising global issue of predatory journals, and offer helpful advice and resources for identifying and avoiding them.

 Introduction

-Researchers and trainees (e.g. undergraduate, graduate, medical and post-doctoral) publish their work for various reasons Sharing knowledge with colleagues, hoping to affect healthcare practice and/or policy, and likely to help further their training and career opportunities.
+Researchers and trainees (e.g. undergraduate, graduate, medical and post-doctoral) publish their work for various reasons including sharing knowledge with colleagues, hoping to affect healthcare practice and/or policy, and likely to help further their training and career opportunities.
 One reason that makes publishing imperative is centred on the concept of “publish or perish”, referring to the pressure in academia to expeditiously and persistently publish in order to maintain or advance one’s career.
-Nevertheless, researchers trying to publish their work in efforts to sustain or further their careers are often left with difficult realities.
+Nevertheless, researchers trying to publish their work are often left with difficult realities.
 They need to be as productive as possible and ensure their research is published in journals with the highest possible impact factor.
-Yet, successfully passing the rigor of peer review poses a significant barrier to publishing; many journals have acceptance rates below 10%.
+Yet, successfully passing the rigor of peer review poses a significant barrier to publishing; many journals have low acceptance rates..

-In efforts to reduce the barriers to publishing, some journals (including several student–run academic journals) actively pursue prospective authors by sending an electronic invitation or a “Call for Submissions” to their distribution list, seeking manuscripts for a specific thematic journal issue or a series.
-However, potentially questionable businesses, posing as legitimate publishers and hence labelled ‘predatory’, have set up illegitimate online (supposedly) open access journals (the contents of many of these journals are not open access).
-There is a rapid rise in the number of predatory journals and publishers.
+In efforts to reduce the barriers to publishing, some journals (including several student–run academic ones) actively pursue prospective authors by sending an electronic invitation or a “Call for Submissions” to their distribution list, seeking manuscripts for a specific thematic journal issue or series.
+However, potentially questionable businesses, posing as legitimate publishers and hence labelled ‘predatory’, have set up illegitimate, online, (supposedly) open-access journals (the contents of many of these journals are not open access).

+What are predatory journals?

+Predatory journals are vaguely defined.
+These publications can perhaps be best characterized by attributes, behaviors and practices outlined in Table 1.
 Unlike legitimate journals, they now routinely, persistently, and intrusively invite researchers and trainees to submit manuscripts to their journals.
 They typically populate their distribution lists as a result of scouring the Internet.
 In contrast to legitimate journals, predatory journals offer to promptly publish anything without providing robust if any peer-review [1, 2].

 Jeffery Beall, a librarian at the University of Colorado, coined the term ‘predatory journal’ [3] and reports that the number of predatory publishers has risen from 18 in 2011 to nearly 930 in 2016 [4].
 Unfortunately, authors have published nearly 500,000 articles in 10,000 predatory journals [5].
 While sometimes publicly accessible via Internet searches of the specific journal or publisher, these publications are not indexed in reputable library systems (e.g., PubMed) and are undiscoverable through the standard searches.
-As such, the articles published in these journals are not disseminated, read and used by anyone, which is wasteful.
+As such, the articles published in these journals are not disseminated, read and used by anyone..
 These journal editors and their publishers are contemptuous, defy normative behavior, and are unethical in their actions.
-Unless stopped immediately, predatory journals will continue to have the potential to permanently degenerate the morality of scientific publishing and the communication of science, aswell as directly impact patient care, worldwide [1, 2].
+Unless stopped immediately, predatory journals will continue to have the potential to permanently degenerate the morality of scientific publishing and the communication of science.
+Furthermore, the synergistic effect of the temptation of researchers to publish quickly and easily in response to the academic pressures and the rigor of legitimate peer-review, combined with the unethical publishing practices of predatory journals can result in harm to health-information-seeking patients and the general public, worldwide.[1, 2].

-What are predatory journals and why do they exist?
-Predatory journals are vaguely defined.
-These publications can perhaps be best characterized by attributes, behaviors and practices outlined in Table 1.
+Why do predatory journals exist?